isomerpages/csc-knowledge/_digital-issue-10/Prioritisation.md

 <div class="author">
 <h6>ABOUT THE AUTHOR</h6>
-<p>by <b>Aurora de Souza Watters</b> is Senior Researcher at the Institute of Leadership and Organisation Development, Civil Service College.</p>
+<p><b>Aurora de Souza Watters</b> is Senior Researcher at the Institute of Leadership and Organisation Development, Civil Service College.</p>